Jbrooks1200/frontend-nanodegree-feedreader/README.md

 # How to install

-   Clone or download the project, open up the index.html file.
+   Clone or download the project, open up the index.html file in a web browser.